ThinkR-open/isc-proposal-licence/proposal_licence.md

 ## How Can The ISC Help

-We are asking for a grant to support the working time spent to investigate, gather information, to develop these tools and guidelines, and to promote them.
+We are asking for a grant to support the working days spent to investigate, gather information, to develop these tools and guidelines, and to promote them.
 We are asking for the support of a part of these days from the RConsortium.
 The other part will be covered by ThinkR &